keaton-taylor/keaton-taylor/_posts/2018-2-15-case-study-at-media.md

 date:   2017-09-03 16:16:01 -0600
 category: case_study
 image: assets/images/AT_Media.png
-title: "Apartment Therapy: Designing a Healthier Happier Home"
+title: "Apartment Therapy: Delivering Better Content Across Devices"
-excerpt: "Designing lifestyle-focused digital products at scale with an engineering-forward team."
+excerpt: "How Might we deliver content optimized for devices and readers tastes?
+We have no idea but let's work on it to try and find out!"
 role: Product Designer
-year: 2016-Present
+year: 2016 - 2018
 platform: Web
 series: Case Study
 ---

-### In 2016 I transitioned from 4 years of working as a web and graphic designer to working on digital products full-time and on purpose.
+### In 2016 I transitioned from 4 years of working as a web and graphic designer to working on digital products full-time.
 After interviewing with a few companies I landed at Apartment Therapy.
-The team, the culture, and the focus on quality have kept me going for just over 2 years.

-## Content Personalization
+The team culture, engineering focus and commitment to quality have afforded me incredible learning opportunities.
+One of the most memorable projects we approached involved trying to deliver personalized content to our readers.

-### The Problem and Goals
+### The Challenges and Goals
-_How can we deliver better content options to readers?_
+_How can we deliver personalized content options to readers?_

 Our working hypothesis was that by implementing and testing data driven recommendation APIs, we could deliver more opportunities for readers to read better content.
 We already used Parse.ly for editorial analytics, so pulling recommendations from their API was a relatively low hurdle.
 In addition to Parse.ly we planned to test LiftIgniter, a machine learning API for making recommendations.
 Our editorial goal was to deliver more effective content recommendations on article pages.
 Our business goals sat on the shoulders of our Engagement OKR for the quarter.
 It stands to reason that readers finding more and better content should raise our content share-ability and in turn visibility for impressions.